Chat Routing Setup

 Set the "Routing Mode" to "Skills" and you can start creating new Skill Sets below.
 Create an empty Skill Set by clicking "Add Skill Set".
 To assign this Skill Set some of the previously configured Skills, click on "Add Skill".

 A Skill Set can consist of one up to as many Skills as you see fit You can remove Skills from a Set by clicking on the trash can icon.
 You can also create another Skill Set for the Widget:

 The configuration in the screenshot above will match an Operator who has the Skill "English" and one of the Skills "Sales" or "Support".

 The configuration also illustrates the general rules at work: In order for Operators to receive chats via this Chat Widget, they have to match "at least one" of the defined Skill Sets "completely".
 So, Operators only possessing the Skill "English" are not suitable as matches for chats coming in via this Widget.
 Consider this before you create Skill Sets with too many Skills - you might not have enough Operators that possess all the required Skills to sufficiently man your Chat Widget.

 The "Skills" routing mode is a good match...

-- when you have a large chat team with many different Skills.
-Instead of modelling a static structure via Operator Groups (e.g. your team structure, or your support topics) and connect those permanently to a Chat Widget, you can now precisely describe what Skills an Operator has to possess in order to be available to Webvisitors on this Widget.
+- if you have a large chat team with many different abilities.
+Instead of modelling a static structure via Operator Groups (e.g. your team structure, or your support topics) and connecting those permanently to a Chat Widget.
+With Skills you can precisely describe what abilities an Operator has to possess in order to be available to Webvisitors on this Widget.

 - basically anytime you wish you could put an Operator into two different Operator Groups.
 You have a small team, so your sales and support staff should also handle some of the general requests while still being available for their speciality topics?
 Create a Widget that only requires a certain language proficiency, as well as two Widgets that require the respective other Skills in their Skill Set.
 Then integrate them in the respective parts of your site.